-I’m talking about the notorious mini-game ads, popularized by publishers like Playrix and adopted by countless of mobile game advertisers.
+I’m talking about the notorious mini-game ads, popularized by publishers like Playrix and adopted by countless other mobile game advertisers.
 Many players are vocal about how much they hate these types of ads, as they’re often misleading.
-But hate them or love them, they work.
+Hate them or love them, they work.
 Do you really think big game publishers would pay huge sums of money to run ads that don’t convert users?

 According to SocialPeta, a leading mobile ad intelligence platform, this mini-game ad is one of the top-performing ads for this game – it has more than 800k impressions.
 (Get SocialPeta by clicking on this link!)

-The mini-game is about getting water to the thirsty horse.
+The mini-game is about getting water to a thirsty horse.
 Seems simple enough, right?

 Well, that’s not what mobile game ads want you to believe.
-Three out of three attempts to get water to the horse are unsuccessful in this ad and the poor horse end ups drinking lava.
+Three out of three attempts to get water to the horse are unsuccessful and the poor horse ends up drinking lava.
 This is standard for mini-game ads – they tend to consist of failed attempts, even though the tasks are painfully simple.

 But even though it might irritate some people, it works for others, which is why including mini-game ads in your advertising strategy might not be such a bad idea.